The Inward Investment and International Taxation Review: Canada

 The corporate law of three Canadian provinces5 also permits unlimited liability companies (ULCs) to be established.
 As the name suggests, shareholders of ULCs may be liable for the debts of the ULC.
-The principal advantage of a ULC is that it may be disregarded or treated as a partnership (i.e., a flow-through entity) under United States check-the-box regulations.
+The principal advantage of a ULC is that it may be disregarded or treated as a partnership (i.e., a flow-through entity) under US check-the-box regulations.
 However, ULCs are treated as companies, and thus taxpayers, for Canadian tax purposes.
-Under the Canada–US Income Tax Convention (1980) payments made by a ULC to US residents may not be eligible for reduced rates of withholding if the anti-hybrid rules in that treaty apply.6
+Under the Canada–United States Income Tax Convention (1980), payments made by a ULC to US residents may not be eligible for reduced rates of withholding if the anti-hybrid rules in that treaty apply.6

 Although further details are provided below, in general terms, Canadian-resident companies are taxed on worldwide income from all sources and must file returns annually.
 Generally, any corporation incorporated under Canadian law will be deemed to be a tax resident of Canada.

-Partnerships are another common form of business arrangement, and are widely used in real estate, private equity and professional businesses.
+Partnerships are another common form of business arrangement widely used in real estate, private equity and professional businesses.
 A partnership is generally described as the relationship between persons carrying on business in common with a view to profit.
 Partnerships may be general partnerships, limited partnerships or limited liability partnerships.

 A general partnership is formed by contract, typically governed by the laws of a province, and has no separate legal personality.
 Each partner is wholly liable for all of the debts of the partnership.